HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/people-service-search-v2-integration.md

 ### On-demand indexing

-If immediate processing is required, the people service provides an indexing API that fully resynchronizes the index with the people service user data.
+If immediate processing is required, the People Service provides an indexing API that fully resynchronizes the index with the people service user data.

 ### Upgrading to CF226 or Later

-If the people service already persisted user data, a manual triggering of the indexing API is required.
+If the People Service already persisted user data, a manual triggering of the indexing API is required.

 ## Searching for a User via DX